 reposted from 2010.

-When we reference holiday specials on TV in the 1970’s, we immediately harken fondly back to Clarice’s giant eyelashes batting at Rudolph, and Linus’ Jesus speech.
+Christmas, as we all know, is a time of joy, goodfellowship, and political score settling, as well as some good old fashioned rioting for outright electronics.
+Televised Christmas specials are as integral to the celebration of the birth of the baby Jesus as trees, lights and presents, and when we reference holiday specials on TV in the 1970’s, we immediately harken fondly back to Clarice’s giant eyelashes batting at Rudolph, The Grinch’s big heart and Linus’ Jesus speech.
 We throw the entire genre under rose colored spyglasses.
-Most holiday specials on TV in this era were actually CRAP, traumatizing even.
-Some weird gravitas must have pervaded the television writer’s rooms.
-Unlock your repressed memories.
+The truth is, most holiday specials on TV in this era were actually crap, traumatizing even.
+Some really weird gravitas must have pervaded the television writer’s rooms back then.

 Frosty the Snowman – 1969 (warning: this review contains expletives and spoilers).

 Nothing conveys the holiness of the Christmas season more than snowmen, because Jesus would have grown up around this great totem of spirituality.
 Whomever thought making an entire TV show around that horrible and annoying song is what we refer to as a “hack”.
 Put a hat on a fucking snowman and he begins to dance around.
 Once he’s done marching through town and melts – the villain being the sun – the story ends and “he has to “hurry on his way” (a quaint reference to the ephemeral nature of snowmen).
 “He’ll be back again someday”.